 How noise levels are determined

-The EPA considers that the best way to determine shooting noise levels is to find the arithmetic average of the noise levels of multiple shots.
-This can be complex because
+The EPA considers that the best way to assess shooting noise levels is with the arithmetic average of the noise levels of multiple shots.
+The method addresses complex issues arising because

 - some shots are inaudible, or audible but not measurable